 This is quite a common phobia and seems to occur more often in girls and women.
-Generally the person is afraid of vomiting themselves, but they’re also afraid of seeing other people vomiting because they fear the other person has a “bug” which they might catch.
+Generally the person has a fear of vomiting themselves, but they’re also afraid of seeing other people vomiting because they fear the other person has a “bug” which they might catch.

 They may avoid public transport, or any place which they can’t immediately leave if someone started vomiting.
-People with emetophobia know that some other people have motion sickness in planes and boats, and of course there is nowhere to escape if someone does start being sick.
+They know that some other people have motion sickness in planes and boats, and of course there is nowhere to escape if someone does start being sick.

-Since this problem normally begins in early childhood, the person with emetophobia may be very worried as they go through the normal stage of socialising and drinking with teenage friends.
+Since this problem normally begins in early childhood, people may be very worried as they go through the normal stage of socialising and drinking with teenage friends.
 Most British teenagers have been sick on occasion due to not yet knowing how much drink they can handle.
-This is never a pleasant experience but for the person with emetophobia it is so horrifying that they may avoid socialising altogether, just in case they see someone else throwing up.
+This is never a pleasant experience.
+But for the person with emetophobia it is so horrifying that they may avoid socialising altogether, just in case they see someone else throwing up.

-People with emetophobia may also be very reluctant to try any unfamiliar food in case it makes them feel sick.
+People with emetophobia may refuse to try any unfamiliar food in case it makes them feel sick.
 They may be excessively cautious of food which someone else has handled.